lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

 https://godoc.org/github.com/uva-its/gopherbot/bot#Robot

 Note that the script plugin API is implemented on top of the native Go API, so that document may also be of use for scripting plugin authors.
+The file `bot/http.go`, and the scripting libraries in `lib/` will illuminate the mapping from the script APIs to the native Go API.

 Table of Contents
 =================